 How much does the National History Academy cost?

-The cost of the five-week residential camp is $9,995 per student, inclusive of room, board, learning materials, transportation, and admission to historic sites.
+The cost of the four-week residential camp is $9,995 per student, inclusive of room, board, learning materials, transportation, and admission to historic sites.
 Financial aid is available on a need basis.

 Is financial aid available?